-Knowing a breast cancer’s grade is important in order to figure out how fast it’s likely to grow and spread.
+Knowing a breast cancer’s grade is important to understand how fast it’s likely to grow and spread.

-A lower grade number (1) usually means the cancer is slower-growing and less likely to spread.
+A low grade number (grade 1) usually means the cancer is slower-growing and less likely to spread.

-Three histologic features are examined and each is assigned a score to determine the histologic grade.
-The scores are then added.
-This sum between 3 and 9 is used to get a grade 1, 2, or 3, which is noted on your pathology report.
-Sometimes words (well differentiated, moderately differentiated, and poorly differentiated) are used to describe the grade instead of numbers:
+Three features of the invasive breast cancer cell are studied and each is given a score.
+The scores are then added to get a number between 3 and 9 that is used to get a grade of 1, 2, or 3, which is noted on your pathology report.
+Sometimes the terms well differentiated, moderately differentiated, and poorly differentiated are used to describe the grade instead of numbers:

 Our information about pathology reports can help you understand details about your breast cancer.

-Understanding Your Pathology Report: Ductal Carcinoma In Situ has more on how DCIS is described.
+See Understanding Your Pathology Report: Ductal Carcinoma In Situ for more on how DCIS is described.